gchrupala/supervision/msc.rst

 - If you'd like to aim for a thesis grade above 8.0, keep in mind that in general you'll need to do publication-grade research.
 Discuss your ambitions with from the very start.
+- If you're doing your thesis with an external partner, be aware that the thesis needs to be scientific in nature, and that this consideration may be in conflict with the partner's preferences.
+  Make sure your host institution understands this also.
 - We'll have regular face-to-face meetings.
 If appropriate, in small groups of students.
 - In order for a meeting to be scheduled, I need to first receive an email with a report of